Runner beans: failure to set pods

 - Don’t mist or spray the flowers with water (as used to be advocated) as this has not been shown to help pod-set and may deter bees

-- Take care when applying treatments for aphids or other insect pests of runner beans, because the pesticide could also kill bees and other pollinating insects.
-Spraying at dusk will reduce danger to bees
+- Take care when applying treatments for aphids or other insects on runner beans, pesticide will also kill bees and other pollinating insects.

-- Where birds are a problem, try growing a variety with different colour flowers the following year, as this may deter the bird pests.
+- Where birds are a problem, try growing a variety with different colour flowers the following year, as this may deter them.
 If this does not work, consider growing a dwarf runner bean variety such as ‘Hestia’ or ‘Pickwick’, which can be netted against birds

 What causes the problem?

 The main causes of failure to set pods are:

 - Poor soil or growing conditions, such as acid soils below pH 6.5, pest or disease problems, frost damage, lack of nutrients or organic matter

 - Lack of pollinating insects, perhaps because of cold, wet or windy weather